 Arriving per Gay Cruise Ship at Malaga Port

 The first days of our La Demence Gay Cruise experience were meant to be relaxed onboard our cruise ship Sovereign.
 After Barcelona, our next stop should be Gay Malaga Travel, city number two on our stopover itinerary.
 After arriving at Málaga Port, we packed our blue The Cruise backpacks and started our one-day exploration with a walk in the sunshine towards the city center.
 The first impressive building crossing our way was the cuboid glass structure Centre Pompidou Málaga.
 We crossed the busy street going along the coast and entered the green oasis, Parque de Málaga.
 Full of flowers, exotic plants, and birds, this park was a great spot to cool down a bit and to enjoy the facades of the Museum and Universidad de Málaga along the Av. de Cervantes.
 Our next goal: the famous Málag Cathedral Santa Iglesia Catedral Basílica de la Encarnación.

 Malaga Cathedral – Santa Iglesia Cathedral

 Going on a Gay Cruise as a gay couple?
-A lot of people keep on asking if that is actually a good idea.
+Many people keep on asking if that is actually a good idea.
 We think it is.
 Everything is possible, nothing has to happen.
-True to the motto we had incredibly much fun and most fun during our one-week cruising experience with costume parties, good food, and a lot of (new) friends.
+True to the motto, we had incredibly much fun and most fun during our one-week cruising experience with costume parties, good food, and a lot of (new) friends.